PhotoPay/photopay-ios/README.md

 #### Undefined Symbols on Architecture armv7

 Make sure you link your app with iconv and Accelerate frameworks as shown in [Quick start](#quick-start).
 If you are using Cocoapods, please be sure that you've installed `git-lfs` prior to installing pods.
 If you are still getting this error, go to project folder and execute command `git-lfs pull`.

+### Crash on armv7 devices

+SDK crashes on armv7 devices if bitcode is enabled.
+We are working on it.

 #### In my `didFinish` callback I have the result inside my `MBRecognizer`, but when scanning activity finishes, the result is gone